MrFogg866/tech221_apis/README.md

 9. What is statelessness?

+- As per the REST (REpresentational “State” Transfer) architecture, the server does not store any state about the client session on the server-side.
+This restriction is called Statelessness.

+Each request from the client to the server must contain all of the necessary information to understand the request.
+The server cannot take advantage of any stored context on the server.

 10. What is caching?

+-  is the ability to store copies of frequently accessed data in several places along the request-response path.

 11. Optional bonus: What is Postman?
 Sign up and try it out.